Physics of 1 keV line in X-ray binaries: Conclusions

 \end{itemize}

 \begin{itemize} \item

 This paper revisits systems previously analyzed, with the current study focused on understanding the physical processes responsible for the origin and variability of the 1 keV feature, a novel aspect of this work.
 Unlike prior studies that detailed the properties and geometries of these systems, our research is specifically aimed at investigating the atomic origin of the 1 keV feature.
 All our fittings were conducted using \textsc{cloudy}, and we observed that our results were largely consistent with those of previous studies, which used codes such as \textsc{spex} \citep{1996uxsa.conf..411K} and \textsc{Relxill} \citep{2014ApJ...782...76G}, although there were some minor discrepancies. \citet{2020MNRAS.492.4646P} modeled the intermediate-bright state of NGC 1313 X-1 using a PIE emission/absorption model implemented through \textsc{spex}.
 Similarly, our analysis of the same observation using the \textsc{cloudy} model, which also required a PIE emission/absorption approach, yielded ionization parameters and column densities that closely align with those reported in the prior study.
 The data for NGC 247 ULX-1, previously fitted with separate CIE and PIE models by \citet{2021MNRAS.505.5058P}, highlighted the need for more complex models to interpret the 1 keV features.
 Our results indicate that a combined CIE and PIE model approach fits the residuals more effectively, though this difference may be attributed to our deliberate omission of a CIE absorption model, as the absorption is predominantly linked to photoionized winds in XRBs \citep{2015ApJ...807..107H}.
 In their study of Her X-1, \citet{2022ApJ...936..185K} modeled the 1 keV spectral feature using a Gaussian profile with a width between 0.35 and 0.4 keV.
 They emphasized the necessity of applying physical modeling to fully comprehend the nature of this feature.
 In this work, we utilize a combination of CIE emission and PIE emission/absorption models to adequately fit this spectral feature.
 In modeling the Fe L complex reflection feature near 1 keV for Ser X-1, \citet{2018ApJ...858L...5L} used the \textsc{Relxillns} reflection model but noted persistent residuals between 0.5-0.9 keV.
-We addressed the residuals around 1 keV using a combination of reflection emission lines and a PIE emission model, finding our parameters for ionization, illumination angle, and inner disk radius consistent with those reported by \citet{2018ApJ...858L...5L} for the reflection feature .
+We addressed the residuals around 1 keV using a combination of reflection emission lines and a PIE emission model, finding our parameters for ionization and inner disk radius consistent with those reported by \citet{2018ApJ...858L...5L} for the reflection feature.
+The higher illumination angle obtained in our analysis may reflect differences in the underlying code assumptions adopted in each study, which are beyond the scope of this work.
 For Cyg X-1, \citet{2022ApJ...927..112L} applied \textsc{Relxillns} and the CIE emission model \textsc{mekal} \citep{1995ApJ...438L.115L} to model the 1 keV feature, but slight absorption residuals remained.
 We incorporated a PIE model to address the absorption, complementing it with CIE and reflection models to achieve a spectrum fit with minimal residuals.
 The temperature of our CIE model was in agreement with that of the \textsc{mekal} model, and the parameters for ionization, illumination angle, and inner disk radius were in agreement with the findings reported by \citet{2022ApJ...927..112L} for the reflection model.

 \end{itemize}